 - St. Louis Center for disabled children and adults in Chelsea, MI

 - Rising Stars Academy in Centerline, MI

-Each Spring, as one of six caravans in the greater Detroit area (400+ members strong) we share the cost to sponsor over 3000 special needs children, adults, and their caregivers with a day at the Shrine Circus held exclusively for them.
+Sancho Caravan #261 is one of eight caravans in Region VI of the Order of Alhambra.
+The other caravans are Manresa #217 (Northville), Galicia #77 (Detroit), Braga #114 (Mt.
+Clemens), Barcelona #143 (Dearborn Hts), Denia #196 (Waterford), St. Louis Guanella #274 (chartered in 2019 in Michigan City, MI) and St. Patrick Caravan #275 (chartered in 2019 in Bismarck, ND).
+Each Spring, as one of six caravans in the greater Detroit area (400+ members strong) we cover the entire cost to sponsor over 3000 special needs children, adults, and their caregivers with a day at the Shrine Circus held exclusively for them.

 - Manresa Jesuit Retreat House (Bloomfield Hills)